lesiak/snippets-of-knowledge/AWS.md

     > - Amazon Simple Queue Service (Amazon SQS) queues
     > - AWS Lambda
     > - Amazon EventBridge
-    > Amazon Simple Queue Service FIFO (First-In-First-Out) queues aren't supported as an Amazon S3 event notification destination.
+    > - Amazon Simple Queue Service FIFO (First-In-First-Out) queues aren't supported as an Amazon S3 event notification destination.
 To send a notification for an Amazon S3 event to an Amazon SQS FIFO queue, you can use Amazon EventBridge.
 For more information, see Enabling Amazon EventBridge.
 - [How can I copy all objects from one Amazon S3 bucket to another bucket?](https://repost.aws/knowledge-center/move-objects-s3-bucket)
   - aws s3 sync
   - S3 Batch Operations
 - [Working with object metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html)
+  > By default, S3 Metadata provides system-defined object metadata, such as an object's creation time and storage class, and custom metadata, such as tags and user-defined metadata that was included during object upload.
+  > S3 Metadata also provides event metadata, such as when an object is updated or deleted, and the AWS account that made the request.
+  >
+  > Metadata tables are stored in S3 table buckets, which provide storage that's optimized for tabular data.
+To query your metadata, you can integrate your table bucket with AWS analytics services, such as Amazon Athena, Amazon Redshift, and Amazon QuickSight.
+  >
   > Amazon S3 uses AWS KMS keys to encrypt your Amazon S3 objects.
 AWS KMS encrypts only the object data.
 The checksum, along with the specified algorithm, are stored as part of the object's metadata.
 If server-side encryption is requested for the object, then the checksum is stored in encrypted form.
 For more information about server-side encryption, see Protecting data with encryption.
 - [Use Byte-Range Fetches](https://docs.aws.amazon.com/whitepapers/latest/s3-optimizing-performance-best-practices/use-byte-range-fetches.html)
   > Using the Range HTTP header in a GET Object request, you can fetch a byte-range from an object, transferring only the specified portion.
 You can use concurrent connections to Amazon S3 to fetch different byte ranges from within the same object.
 This helps you achieve higher aggregate throughput versus a single whole-object request.
 Fetching smaller ranges of a large object also allows your application to improve retry times when requests are interrupted.